soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 1. Write our own function of type `Document -> String` which we could then print, or
 2. Have Haskell write one for us

-Haskell provides us with mechanism that can automatically generates the implementation of a *type class* function called `show`, that will convert our type to `String`.
+Haskell provides us with a mechanism that can automatically generate the implementation of a *type class* function called `show`, that will convert our type to `String`.

 The type of the function `show` looks like this: